rhysforyou/Cucumber.novaextension/README.md

 Cucumber currently supports the following features of Important Language:

-- Features, Backgrounds, Examples, and Steps
+- Features, Rules, Backgrounds, Examples, and Steps
+- Tags
 - String and number arguments in step definitions
 - Docstrings with embedded syntax